HerArtistry/herartistry.github.io/_drafts/2014-12-24-Scalability2.md

 ---
 layout: post
-title: Scalability - Part 2: EventDriven
+title: Scalability - Part 2: Event-Driven SOA
 ---

 In the previous post in this series [add link], I spoke briefly about scaling up vs out and why we chose scaling out.
 In this post, I will delve deeper into services that aid scaling out strategies.